adamjhc/leet/README.md

 # leet

-A tool to quickly create a rust project for LeetCode solutions
+A tool to quickly create and open projects for LeetCode solutions